Addressing misconceptions about green refrigerants

 Contrary to popular belief, green refrigerants are just as efficient as traditional ones, if not more.
 The advancements in technology have allowed for the development of environmentally friendly refrigerants that provide the same level of cooling performance in the course of minimizing harm to the ozone layer.
 In fact, some green refrigerants have been proven to have higher energy efficiency ratings, leading to reduced electricity consumption and lower operating costs for businesses.

-READ MORE The role of government incentives in promoting green refrigerants
+READ MORE Environmental impact assessment of green refrigerants

 Myth 2: Green refrigerants are more expensive to use